UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

          First load the modules ``ml GCCcore/10.3.0 Python/3.9.5`` and then run the script with the command  ``python sleep.py`` to use 6 processes.

-         **DASK**

-         There are other strategies that are more automatic. **Dask** is a array model extension and task scheduler.
-By using the new array classes, you can automatically distribute operations across multiple CPUs.

-         Dask is very popular for data analysis and is used by a number of high-level Python libraries:

-            - Dask arrays scale NumPy (see also xarray)
-            - Dask dataframes scale Pandas workflows
-            - Dask-ML scales Scikit-Learn

-         - Dask divides arrays into many small pieces (chunks), as small as necessary to fit it into memory.
-         - Operations are delayed (lazy computing) e.g. tasks are queue and no computation is performed until you actually ask values to be computed (for instance print mean values).
-         - Then data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.

       .. tab:: Julia